But those poor people in Cozumel are just going to get hammered.

 And if this doesn't illustrate the big problem that we face, I don't know what does.

-There is an unwritten rule in the Senate that one Senator never attacks the projects of another.
+There is an unwritten rule in the Senate that one senator never attacks the projects of another.

 Doesn't happen.

-There is it's not written, of course, but it's unwritten.
+It's not written, of course, but it's unwritten.

 It's understood.